codepath/android_guides/Creating-and-Using-Fragments.md

 }
 ```

 Note that **you must always use `getChildFragmentManager`** when interacting with nested fragments instead of using `getSupportFragmentManager`.
-Read [this stackoverflow post](http://stackoverflow.com/a/14775322) for an explanation of the different between the two.
+Read [this stackoverflow post](http://stackoverflow.com/a/14775322) for an explanation of the difference between the two.

-In the child fragment, we can use `getParentFragment()` to get the reference to parent similar to getActivity that gives reference of parent Activity.
+In the child fragment, we can use `getParentFragment()` to get the reference to the parent fragment, similar to a fragment's `getActivity()` method that gives reference to the parent Activity.
 See [the docs](http://developer.android.com/reference/android/app/Fragment.html#getParentFragment\(\)) for more information.

 ## References